-Council and administration have monitored and continue to monitor the rapidly escalating situation.
-Measures were introduced throughout the onset of the pandemic to ensure the health and safety of staff and residents.
+Council and administration have monitored and continue to monitor the COVID-19 environment and the impacts as a result of COVID-19.
+Measures were introduced throughout the onset of the pandemic, throughout 2020, and have continued into 2021 to ensure the health and safety of staff and residents.
 Additional measures attempted to provide economic relief where possible.